tarokatayama/KatayamaNgenziThornton_ENV872_EDA_FinalProject/README.md

 3) we can see if there is an increase in number of 'significant' storms recently.
 3) Mapview of spatial location of our project

-Mon 04/04/22

-Add Recurrence Interval Lambert will try this